 The PhD – the most advanced research degree – requires you to undertake independent research (under the expert supervision of an academic member of staff) that leads to a dissertation of up to 80,000 words on a subject of your choice.
 We provide training opportunities to help you in your studies, such as modules from the Global Ethics MSc programme or research skills training.
-You can study for a PhD on campus or by Distance Learning.

 We charge an annual tuition fee.
-Fees for 2014/15 are currently as follows:
+Fees for 2015/16 are currently as follows:

-Home / EU £3,950 full-time; £1,975 part-time
+Home / EU £4,052 full-time; £2,026 part-time

-Learn more about fees and funding.
+Learn more about postgraduate tuituion fees and funding.

 Scholarships and studentships

 Scholarships to cover fees and/or maintenance costs may be available.
+To be eligible for these awards, candidates must hold either an offer of a place to study or have submitted an application to study at the University.
 To discover whether you are eligible for any award across the University, and to start your funding application, please visit the University's Postgraduate Funding Database.

 International students can often gain funding through overseas research scholarships, Commonwealth scholarships or their home government.

-For applicants to the PhD Distance Learning study mode only:
+applicants to the PhD Distance Learning study